AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 The window is divided into several areas:

 * At the top, the **input buttons** each open one of PCOT's input windows.
-These describe how information is read into PCOT.
+These describe how information is read into each of PCOT's four input channels.
 * Below this and to the left is the **node area**, which will be empty on startup.
 Double-clicking on a node in the graph (see below) will open a detailed view for that node.